I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_context_state.md

 </tr>
 </table>

+`ConnectionId`

+The MB Service specifies a value for this member at the time of the connect request by using
+     OID_WWAN_CONNECT.
+Miniport drivers must copy this value and use it when they notify the MB Service on subsequent connection state changes.

+`ActivationState`

+The current activation state of the device.

 `VoiceCallState`

 The current voice call state of the device.

+`IPType`

+A value from the WWAN_IP_TYPE enumeration that specifies the type of IP.

+`ConnectionMedia`

 ## Remarks
 <i>Set</i> OID requests as well as unsolicited status events use the